singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 - The system tracks analytics of how many times each page is accessed.
 - Old documents get deleted after not being accessed for a sufficiently long period of time.
 - While there isn't true authentication on accessing documents, users should not be able to "guess" document URLs easily.
-- The system has a frontend as well as an AP\.
+- The system has a frontend as well as an API.
 - The analytics for each URL can be accessed through a "stats" link on each page.
 It is not shown by default, though.

 **Step 2: Make Reasonable Assumptions**